-4.1.1 Members shouldmust follow scrupulously the County Council's Members' Code of Conduct in relation to registration and declaration of interests and, if an interest is declared, in deciding whether the Member should participate in the consideration of an application.
-Not only shouldmust impropriety be avoided but also any appearance or grounds for suspicion of improper conduct.
-If a Member considers he/she may have a personal interest they should consult the Monitoring Officer or a Senior Officer of Legal & Democratic-Services for advice on their position ideally in advance of the meeting.
+4.1.1 Members should follow scrupulously the County Council's Members' Code of Conduct in relation to registration and declaration of interests and, if an interest is declared, in deciding whether the Member should participate in the consideration of an application.
+Not only should impropriety be avoided but also any appearance or grounds for suspicion of improper conduct.
+If a Member considers he/she may have a personal interest they should consult the Monitoring Officer, Deputy Monitoring Officer or a Senior Officer of Legal & Democratic Services for advice on their position ideally in advance of the meeting.